Danum Valley | The Lowdown on this Magical Place in Sabah, Borneo

 Danum Valley - Pristine Rainforest & Outstanding Biodiversity

 Danum Valley Conservation Area is recognised as being home to one of the best rainforests in Borneo.
-Covering 438 square kilometers (170 square miles) the Conservation Area is the largest remaining area of virgin undisturbed lowland rainforest in Malaysia.
-Visited by David Attenborough, and a myriad of scientists researching the vast array of flora and fauna species found here, Danum Valley Conservation Area really has to be a place to visit if you are a keen naturalist, a wildlife enthusiast, a bird spotter or you want to appreciate the natural beauty and magic of this place whilst you can.
+Covering 438 square kilometres (170 square miles) the Conservation Area is the largest remaining area of virgin, undisturbed lowland rainforest in Malaysia.
+Visited by David Attenborough and a myriad of scientists researching the vast array of flora and fauna species found here, Danum Valley Conservation Area really has to be a place to visit if you are a keen naturalist, a wildlife enthusiast, a bird spotter or you just want to appreciate the natural beauty and magic of this place whilst you can.

-Read on to find out the low-down on Danum Valley Conservation Area, or Danum Valley as it is usualy referred to, and why it should be on your ‘to do list’ when visiting Sabah, Borneo.
+Read on to find out the low-down on Danum Valley Conservation Area, or Danum Valley as it is usually referred to and why it should be on your ‘to do list’ when visiting Sabah, Borneo.

 History - The Development of Danum Valley Conservation Area